jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

 end
 ```

 This is more complicated than the vector addition kernel, so let's work through it bit by bit.
-Let's start by focusing on the lines below:
+First of all, it is important to keep in mind that the function will be called by each kernel that we use.
+Each kernel will be calculating the product of a subset of the elements in the vectors before summation.
+However, we should not get ahead of ourselves, so we start by disecting this function by focusing on the lines below:

 ```
 function dot(a,b,c, N, threadsPerBlock, blocksPerGrid)